 Call for Proposals

-- Individual or Panel Presentations: 45-minute breakout sessions that engage the audience
+- Individual or Panel Presentations: 45-minute breakout sessions designed to present action research and/or lesson plans to a broad audience

-- Workshops: 90-minute sessions in which participants make something, led by workshop facilitator.
+- Workshops: 90-minute interactive sessions in which participants make something, led by workshop facilitator